Implementation

 Announce phase start

-Extract from plan.md: Overview, Changes Required, Success Criteria
+Extract from phase task: Overview, Changes Required, Success Criteria

 Reference activated patterns for this phase